 |EP 740||Human Development||3|

 The following course may be required if you have not previously taken an ELL course:

 This program meets certification requirements in Pennsylvania.
 The program is designed to meet Ohio licensure requirements but licensure is subject to changing Ohio standards, ODE transcript analysis and testing requirements.
 In some cases, additional coursework may be required to meet state standards.

-Students who wish to add a Reading Specialist Endorsement to their existing teaching license in Ohio will need to take a 15 credit hour sequence which can be completed in 3 semester hours as noted by asterisks (*) above and pass the Ohio Praxis Reading test.
-Note: PA does not offer Endorsement only Certification.
+† Students who wish to add a Reading Specialist Endorsement to their existing teaching license in Ohio will need to take a 15 credit hour sequence which can be completed in 3 semesters as noted by cross symbol(†) above and pass the Ohio Praxis Reading test.